Omnichannel Customer Service Makes Customers Feel Great

 Many brands talk about their ability to offer omnichannel service to their customers.
 However, often they are just talking about their multichannel capabilities.
 What is the difference?

-To begin, it helps to think back to simpler times.
-When customer service was provided to customers who wrote a letter or used the telephone to call the company, these were the only available channels.
-Queries that were not urgent would be in a letter, and the critical questions would be handled on calls.
+To begin, it helps to think back to simpler times, when customer service was provided to those who wrote a letter or used the telephone to call the company; these were the only available channels.
+Non-urgent queries would be addressed in a letter, while critical questions would be handled on calls.

 Email was added to the mix for most companies in the 90s.
 However, omnichannel communication was not a priority until social media arrived.